 The Student Programming Board is comprised of six members: three representatives from Student Government Association (SGA) and three from Student organizations with equal voting powers.
-These students will serve for an entire Academic year.
-The Student Programming Board's main purpose is to allocate financial resources to RSOs for programs, events, and trips.
+At it may be necessary for the board to request additional information and hold a second meeting of the programming board to reach a decision.
+In the event of a tie, a non-club advising faculty member will serve as the final vote on funding decisions.
+These individuals will serve for an entire Academic year.
+The Student Programming Board's main purpose is allocate financial resources to RSOs for programs, events, and trips.

 To request funds RSOs must submit a funding request to the Programming Board a minimum of two weeks prior to the Programming board meeting.
 The funding request will include the amount requested, a budget, name of the organization requesting funds, a point of contact, an advisor's signature, and a statement of how students will benefit from this event.
-The Student Programming board will meet in September, October, November, January, February, March, and April.